-In the mid 80’s the Nether Springs Trust was formed to release John into a ministry of spiritual direction in the context of a contemplative calling.
+In the mid 1980’s the Nether Springs Trust was formed to release John into a ministry of spiritual direction in the context of a contemplative calling.
 In 1989 an apostolic group called Northumbria Ministries, committed to mission in the ancient kingdom of Northumbria, led by Roy Searle, met with the group that represented Nether Springs and explored a coming together as one.
-It soon became clear that a union of the two was in the purpose of God and this merger led in 1990 to “The Nether Springs Trust, Home of Northumbria Ministries, a prelude to what would later be named the Northumbria Community.
+It soon became clear that a union of the two was in the purpose of God and this merger led in 1990 to “The Nether Springs Trust, Home of Northumbria Ministries”, a prelude to what would later be named the Northumbria Community.
 As these founders pioneered and explored, a Community emerged around them, unplanned, spontaneous.
 Foundational questions, like those asked in exile, ‘Who is it that you seek?’, ‘How then shall we live?’ and ‘How shall we sing the Lord’s song in a strange land?’, began to shape the thinking and understanding of God’s call on our lives alone and together.

 In discovering the history and heritage of Celtic Northumbria; the strong links to the saints and scholars of Ireland, the wisdom tradition of the Desert Fathers, the ‘mixed life’ of the Franciscans, there was a blending of cell and coracle, of monastery and mission, from which the language and ethos of the Community was born and is still sustained.
 These core vocational values were to become a means of handing on the tradition now being formed.

 The emphasis upon the cell (the contemplative place of prayer and solitude, of withdrawal and being alone before God) and the image of the coracle (with its emphasis upon the apostolic, the missional, the going out and engaging and serving the world) are key elements within the Community’s life and work.